Deep Dive: Hybrid Systems – The Future of Extraction

 Why hybrid systems?

-Technology in Detail
+Technology in detail

 • On-Demand Heating: Depending on the manufacturer, a thermocoil (spiral tube in a heated metal block), an instantaneous water heater, or a compact brew boiler is used.
-The water is brought to temperature exactly when you need it.
+The water is brought to temperature precisely when you need it.

 • Active Group Head Heating: The key element that distinguishes hybrid machines from simple thermoblocks.
-The Arkel Coast features an electrically enhanced saturated group head with its own heating elements directly in the group – a true dual boiler with a 0.7-liter brew boiler and a separate 1-liter steam boiler.
+The Arkel Coast features an electrically assisted saturated group head with its own heating elements directly in the group – a true dual boiler with a 0.7-liter brew boiler and a separate 1-liter steam boiler.
 The Ligre youn uses a patented Rapid Conducted Heat System: instantaneous water heaters and heating cartridges work in parallel in a 2.1 kg brass block through which fresh water flows.

-• Separate Circuits: An independent second circuit handles steam generation.
+• Separate Circuits: An independent second circuit provides steam generation.
 For the Arkel Coast, this is a separate 1-liter stainless steel steam boiler; for the WPM Primus, it's a dedicated SuperSteam thermoblock with 7-stage steam regulation; for the Ligre youn, it's its own fluid circuit with a 0.8-liter stainless steel boiler.
 This ensures that the extraction temperature is never affected by simultaneous steaming.

-Feature Arkel Coast WPM Primus Ligre youn
+Feature Arkel Coast WPM Primus Ligre Youn

 Manufacturer Arkel, Porto (Portugal) WPM (Hong Kong/China) Ligre / Gronbach (German family business)